Wedding plans changing because of the pandemic? Have a virtual wedding! This post outlines everything you need to know to plan a live stream wedding!

 Step 2: Organize the Necessary Tech Gear

 Tech is super key in planning your virtual wedding.
-At minimum you need a laptop, tablet or phone with a camera.
-If using a phone or tablet, you may also want to get a tripod to mount the mobile device to for steady, even viewing.
+At a minimum, you need a laptop, tablet or phone with a camera.
+If using a phone or tablet, you may also want to get a tripod to mount your device for steady, even viewing.
 Take your tech for a test run on whichever platform you intend to use so you can ensure quality will be up to par.

 Step 3: Coordinate with Any Vendors